cognitedata/cognite-sdk-js/README.md

 ## Authentication

-### Api key
+### Server-side - API key

-Authenticating with an api key should only happen when building server-side applications.
+> Authenticating with an api key should only happen when building server-side applications.

 ```js
 const sdk = require('@cognite/sdk');